wonarii/CART210-glossary/glossary.md

 [^github24wikis]: GitHub Docs.
 2024.
 “About wikis.”
 Accessed January 2. https://docs.github.com/en/communities/documenting-your-project-with-wikis/about-wikis.

 [^kinsta24what]: Kinsta.
 2024. ”What Is GitHub?
 A Beginner's Introduction to GitHub.”
 Accessed January 2. https://kinsta.com/knowledgebase/what-is-github/.

+## GPU
+A Graphic Processing Unit (GPU) is a device originally designed to perform rendering for computers to be able to make 3D visual effects on 2D surfaces.[^parker17gpu] Not to be confused with CPU [link], the GPU is tasked to run parallel to it to complete the CPU's tasks with minimum latency.
+Nowadays, GPU is used in countless industrial applications instead of CPU doing all the work.[^brodtkorb13gpu]

+Being officially created by NVIDIA™ Corporation, they made the first ever GPU called the GeForce 256 on August 31, 1999.[^nvidia99gpu] It was a decision that would take months or years to be able to master and do its job as programming the machine would take a lot of effort.

+The GPU is used for graphical rendering, machine learning[link], and video editing programs requiring any mathematical calculations done rapidly (as it is the GPU’s specialty)[^amazongpu].
+The GPU is also well to be able to raise the effectiveness of many compute-intensive tasks.
+GPUs are mostly used for gaming, professional visualization (such as video editing programs, drawing programs, and other types of visualization applications), machine learning, blockchain (such as [NFTs](../main/glossary.md#nft)), and simulations.

+[^parker17gpu]: Parker, Michael.
+2017.
+Digital Signal Processing 101 : Everything You Need to Know to Get Started.
+Oxford, United Kingdom: Newnes.
+[^brodtkorb13gpu]: Brodtkorb, André R., Trond R. Hagen, and Martin L. Sætra.
+2013.
+“Graphics Processing Unit (GPU) Programming Strategies and Trends in GPU Computing.”
+Journal of Parallel and Distributed Computing 73 (1): 4–13. https://doi.org/10.1016/j.jpdc.2012.04.003.
+[^nvidia99gpu]: NVIDIA.
+1999.
+“NVIDIA Launches the World’s First Graphics Processing Unit: GeForce 256.”
+Www.nvidia.com.
+NVIDIA.
+August 31, 1999. https://www.nvidia.com/object/IO_20020111_5424.html.
+[^amazongpu]: Amazon. n.d.
+“What Is a GPU? - Graphics Processing Unit Explained - AWS.”
+Amazon Web Services, Inc. https://aws.amazon.com/what-is/gpu/.

 ## GUI (Graphical User Interface)